frodef/nilan-cts600-homeassistant/README.md

 remaining two are the RS485 A and B communication wires.

-Only the two A and B communication wires must be connected to the USB adapter. **Do not connect the power wires to the adapter**, as this will likely destroy your adapter, and possibly also your PC and/or ventilation unit!
+Only the two A and B communication wires must be connected to the USB adapter.
+These will be labeled on the adapter. **Do not connect the power wires to the adapter**, as this will likely destroy your adapter, and possibly also your PC and/or ventilation unit!

 The image below identifies the wires on the side of the original control panel.